VyprVPN full review

-Now, the interface is much simpler and cleaner, and making it easier to choose and change servers.
-However, the loss of the speed graph, IP address and other details will no doubt be a blow to some existing users who liked seeing that information.
+In 2019 VyprVPN's apps had a complete facelift.
+The current interface is much simpler and cleaner, and making it easier to choose and change servers.
+However, the loss of the speed graph, IP address and other details will no doubt be a disappointment to some existing users who liked seeing that information.
 Here's the iPhone app:

 Importantly, the settings menu has been decluttered and retains just the key stuff.
 Quality of life updates mean you can now change servers without first disconnecting, and it’s touches like these which make the apps more convenient to use.
 (We’d love to see an Android widget as you get with ExpressVPN, though.)

 The iOS app doesn’t offer many features compared to the Android one (below), partly because of Apple’s restrictions.
 But if you’re an Android user, you get the extra benefits of a kill switch, split-tunneling (picking which apps use the VPN and which don’t), and the ability to choose OpenVPN or the Chameleon protocols – none of which you can do on an iPhone or iPad.

 Note that most of those features aren’t enabled by default.

 What you can do with both is to enable public Wi-Fi protection, so VyprVPN will automatically connect when your phone connects to an untrusted Wi-Fi network.
 This saves you having to remember to connect, and you don’t have to launch the app.

 Peer-2-peer traffic is also allowed, but the company urges users to respect local copyright laws.